-Everything you need to know to paint the exterior of a pop-up camper, travel trailer, or RV!
-This post includes the best kind of paint for painting the outside of a camper, how to clean and prepare before painting, how to remove decals or how to paint over decals on a camper, and how to paint clean lines for stripes or a two-toned finish on a camper.
+This post will give you a full tutorial on how to paint the exterior of a camper including how to clean and prepare before painting, how to remove decals or how to paint over decals on a camper, and how to paint clean lines for stripes or a two-toned finish on a camper.

 First, here’s a look at all the projects I’ve done on our little pop-up camper: